AfricasTalkingTalent/TechnicalChallengeJune2019/README.md

 # Task 1
-Solved fairly easily with recursion over filenames and binary search on a sorted array of characters
+Solved in a fairly straightforward manner with recursion over filenames and binary search on a sorted array of characters

 #Usage
 Run traversal.py from any directory you wish to investigate